-Maybe the call is to learn more about your individual point of contact.
-It could be to better understand the circumstances of the specific team you’re targeting or the company as a whole.
-You might be trying to move the deal forward by getting put in touch with someone up the food chain — ideally with decision-making authority.
+Maybe the call is to learn more about your point of contact.
+It could be to better understand the circumstances of the specific team or company you’re targeting.

-Now, you’re in touch with Charles — a legitimate decision-maker.
-You understand that you probably won’t be able to close on this call, so you manage your expectations and decide that your goal is to schedule a demo with him.
+In our example, you’re in touch with Charles — a legitimate decision-maker.
+However, you understand that you probably won’t be able to close on your first call.
+So you set realistic expectations and decide that your goal for your first call with Charles is to schedule a demo with him.
 That becomes your endgame.
 That’s what you tailor your pitch and messaging around.

 Technical specs, case studies, and specific insight about your prospect’s company can and should be at your disposal for your call.
 Gather whatever you can that you feel will help guide you through the process.

-Here’s where you most explicitly demonstrate that you know their company.
+Here’s where you can explicitly demonstrate that you have researched and know your prospect.
 In asking thoughtful, relevant questions, you’re demonstrating that you took the time to understand the nuances of your prospect’s business.

 In the example we’ve been referencing, you might refer to your extensive research and prior conversations and ask Charles questions like:

 It’s important to ask questions that reflect your prospect’s company both internally and externally.
-Show that you understand how the company is operating, its place in its industry, and how its industry functions as a whole.
+Show that you understand how the company operates, its place in its industry, and how it functions as a whole.
 That way, your prospect knows you value their time and potential business.

 It’s important to think a few steps ahead when pre-call planning.
-You can save yourself a lot of stress and trouble by getting ahead of the issues you're likely to run into.
+You can save yourself a lot of stress and trouble by preparing for the issues you will likely encounter.

 Familiarize yourself with the most common objections you deal with during your general sales efforts and plot compelling responses for your upcoming call.

 Make sure you also apply your company research here.
 Identify concerns that your prospect, specifically, might raise.
-Try to see if you can see if there are problems that are particularly relevant to their industry, businesses of similar size, or companies operating under similar financial circumstances.
+Try to identify challenges specific to your prospect’s industry, similarly sized businesses, or companies operating under similar financial circumstances.

-In our ecommerce platform example, you could consider his company’s financial circumstances.
-The business's budget might be tight, but you've dealt with businesses in similar positions.
-In this case, you could apply your experience and prepare yourself to answer concerns that might arise around pricing.
+In our example, you could consider the company’s financial circumstances.
+As their sales are down, and probably their budget is low, you could prepare yourself to answer concerns that might arise around pricing.